georgeracu/georgeracu.github.com/_posts/2022-01-31-spring-boot-testing-1.md

 ---
 layout: post
-title: "Spring Boot testing - Focus on what matters: code that we changed"
+title: "Spring Boot testing - Focus on your changes"
 date: 2022-01-31 07:00:00 +0000
 tags: [programming, spring boot, java, testing]
+description: "When writing new code you should focus your testing on the changes that you made and not on testing frameworks or libraries.
+They have been tested already by millions of people."
 mathjax: false
 ---